cu-ecen-aeld/final-project-SwathiVenkatachalam/README.md

 This repository contains assignment starter code for buildroot based assignments for the course Advanced Embedded Software Design, ECEN 5713

-It also contains instructions related to modifying your buildroot project to use with supported hardware platforms.
-See [this wiki page](https://github.com/cu-ecen-5013/buildroot-assignments-base/wiki/Supported-Hardware) for details.

 # buildroot-rpi

-This repository contains assignment starter code for buildroot based assignments for the course Advanced Embedded Software Design, ECEN 5713

 We will be using rpi3
 Configuration of rpi  for Buildroot hosted here.